Sorry, no posts matched your criteria

 Post-surgery, you will be wearing a support bra to help minimize swelling.
 A pain pump may be used for narcotic requirements.
 It will take several weeks for the healing process and you must consult Dr. Bohley to know your individual recovery period for resuming normal activities.

 Depending on the type of reconstruction you have undergone, you may be spending most of the first week laying or sitting down.
-After the second or third day, you should be able to walk without assistance, which is recommended to encourage circulation in the legs.
+After the second or third day, you should be able to walk without assistance, which is recommended to encourage good circulation in the legs.
 In the early stages of recovery, you will be seeing Dr. Bohley weekly until all of the drains are removed.

 During recovery, your breasts may seem larger due to swelling, but this will subside over time.
 Wounds will often feel itchy as they heal, but patients should avoid scratching them.
 Scars will take one year to fully mature, and any treatments to help minimize the appearance of scars should be discussed with Dr. Bohley.